 Counselling and psychotherapy for low self-esteem.

 To a significant degree, your future is based on your current day habits and choices.
 Consider creating a personal routine from the following list - one that supports your intellectual development, physical health, creativity and emotional well-being.
 A regime will help you meet life's challenges as well as learn from and move beyond its inevitable disappointments.

 Registered psychotherapist and certified gestalt therapist in downtown Toronto.

 Are you interested in directing your life?

-Toronto Psychotherapist and Relationship Issues Therapist serving downtown Toronto, Cabbagetown, Yorkville, Riverdale, Leslieville, St. Lawrence Market, the Distillery, Rosedale, the GTA.
+Registered Psychotherapist and Toronto Relationship Therapist offering psychotherapy in downtown Toronto, Cabbagetown, Yorkville, Riverdale, Leslieville, St. Lawrence Market, the Distillery, Rosedale, the GTA.

 oaccpp member, psychotherapy & counselling toronto | all rights reserved | lisa m kelly, toronto psychotherapist 2011 | psychotherapy